PixelsetDev/Saturn/README.md

 - Future versions might have breaking changes.
 - Future versions will add new features and might remove or change existing features.
 - Future versions might have different system requirements.
-- This current version is stable enough for use, but will contain bugs.
+- The latest version of Saturn is stable enough for use but is likely to contain bugs.

 ## Links
 Documentation: https://docs.saturncms.net